gzoller/dotty-reflection/README.md

 * The goal initially is to get this functionality working, not wind awards for beauty.  **If you have better ways to do the same thing, please submit a PR!**

 ### Usage
-*NOTE*: Due to a dependency on a feature not included in Dotty 0.23 your client project will need to be based off 0.24.0-bin-20200320-30f8c6f-NIGHTLY or later until 0.24 comes out.

 In your build.sbt file be sure you've set co.blocke's releases repo in bintray as a resolver and add the current version of the library to libraryDependences:
 ```scala
 resolvers += "co.blocke ivy resolver" at "https://dl.bintray.com/blocke/releases"